Shporgalka-Nope/Shporgalka-Nope/README.md

 - CI CD deploy automation

 ### Pet projects
-- [Art's Steam Web Tools](https://github.com/Shporgalka-Nope/SteamWebTools.git) - A simple tools that use steam web API.
+- [Art's Steam Web Tools](https://github.com/Shporgalka-Nope/SteamWebTools.git) - A website with simple tools that use steam web API.
 Currently may only calculate weight of given mods collection